 1. Splitting Up Your Paycheck

-If you are currently working and get regular paychecks, one of the simplest ways to start saving more is to automate as much of the process as possible.
+If you are currently working and get regular paychecks, one of the simplest ways to start saving for grad school is to automate as much of the process as possible.
 If your workplace has direct deposit, you could contact HR and see if you are able to add another bank account, and designate a certain amount from every paycheck to go into your savings account.

 It can be as much or as little as you’d like, but putting the money directly into savings makes it harder to spend right away.
-By automatically transferring the money into your savings account, you eliminate the hassle of manually parting with it.
+By automating your savings account, you eliminate the hassle of manually parting with it.

 If your company doesn’t offer the option to split your paycheck to multiple accounts, you can contact your bank directly or check online to see if they offer a recurring transfer.
 Banks are typically able to set up transfers for you automatically on your payday.

-To decide how much money you’re able to save each month, review your monthly budget before starting.
+To decide how much to save for grad school, review your monthly budget before starting.
 If you don’t have one, put one together.

 2. Opening a Separate Savings Account